 It’s really rude but very funny.
 I admit to things most people wouldn’t tell their best friends, let alone an audience.

-Are there any locations on this tour that you haven’t visited before?
-If so, did you get a good reception?
+Are there any places on this tour that you haven’t visited before and, if so, did you get a good reception?

 Yeah!
 I’ve never been to Fareham in Hampshire and that was great!
 I’m also going to Newcastle for the first time with a tour show so I’m excited about that!